pryoritymusic/webpagetest-blog/src/posts/why-first-contentful-paint-doesnt-work-as-a-cross-browser-metric.md

 Ok, so far so good.
 But when handling the WebKit implementation, Noam and the folks that were involved from Safari felt that "pixels on the screen" wasn't possible to make cross-browser interoperable.
 There is some additional context in the spec now that makes it clear that "pixels on screen" isn't exactly super precise, or even potentially feasible to measure, for all browsers, and gives guidance on how browsers should implement (emphasis mine):

+{% note %}
-> NOTE: The rendering pipeline is very complex, and the timestamp should be the latest timestamp the user agent is able to note in this pipeline (best effort).
+The rendering pipeline is very complex, and the timestamp should be the latest timestamp the user agent is able to note in this pipeline (best effort).
 Typically the *time at which the frame is submitted to the OS for display is recommended for this API*.
+{% endnote %}

 So, we're not necessarily measuring the moment at which that contentful paint actually occurs.
 Instead, the specification now defines it as measuring the point at which the frame is submitted for display (or, as close to that point as possible).